w3f/polkadot-wiki/docs/learn/xcm/journey/origins.md

 for account IDs.
 When executed, it switches out the current origin for the given MultiLocation.
-THe AliasOrigin instruction would allow to remove certain prefix patterns such as Parent/Parachain(X)/ for certain values of X (thereby allowing sibling chains to use the same account IDs) or Parachain(X)/ (allowing a Relay-chain to use the account IDs native to its child parachains) or just Parent/ (allowing parachains to use AccountIds of the Relay-chain).
+THe AliasOrigin instruction would allow to remove certain prefix patterns such as Parent/Parachain(X)/ for certain values of X (thereby allowing sibling chains to use the same account IDs) or Parachain(X)/ (allowing a relay chain to use the account IDs native to its child parachains) or just Parent/ (allowing parachains to use AccountIds of the relay chain).